Southern Africa Telecentre Network is a regional ICT civil society organization whose main

 ICTs IN AGRICULTURE:

 It is clear that ICTs have brought to the fore, new ways of doing things.
 There is realization that ICTs should be integrated to be effectively used in agriculture development as facilitating tools to boost its impact to the lives of farmers.
 Information and Communication Technologies (ICTs) have shown evidence for easier access to markets and information resources.
 The role of ICTs to stimulate agriculture, enhance food security and support rural livelihoods is increasingly recognized and was officially endorsed at the World Summit on the Information Society (WSIS) 2003-2005.
 The computers, internet, geographical information systems, mobile phones, as well as traditional media such as radio or TV stimulates participation enhances value to productivity.
 Evidence of the contribution of ICT to agricultural development and poverty alleviation is becoming increasingly available.
+In the past two decades, a number of international agencies including CTA and its partners have been involved in projects and policy support programmes and consistently monitor the progress and impact of the use of ICTs in agriculture.

 Due to opportunities and unique services community telecentres and local multimedia centres do provide to the rural communities in Africa, the role of these local entities should be embraced in order to achieve much talked about universal access and stimulate regional economic development.
 Telecentres provide facilitating roles to agriculture development such as market information access, issues of climate change, and centres for knowledge and information exchange.
 They also provide a huge potential for knowledge centres and e- governance services as well as avenues for ICT awareness and literacy for the local communities.
 As such telecentres should be adopted as main catalyst role for agriculture in urban and rural areas of Southern Africa.